The party will decide our Brexit position, says UK Labour's Corbyn | Devdiscourse

-Asked whether Labour would campaign to remain in the EU or to leave with a deal, Corbyn told the BBC he would stage a special conference or meeting to determine his party's stance.
+Asked whether Labour would campaign to remain in the EU or to leave with a deal, Corbyn told the BBC he would stage a special conference to determine his party's stance after an election which is widely expected to come before the year-end.
 "I am leading the party, I am proud to lead the party, I am proud of the democracy of the party and of course I will go along with whatever decision the party comes to," Corbyn said.

 "We will put both views to the British people and say look this is the best deal we could get, (and) this is the remain and hopefully the reform option."
-BOXED IN
+But his foreign affairs policy chief, Emily Thornberry, urged Labour to decide now its stance in a new referendum, voicing growing fears that having an unclear position on Brexit might punish Labour at an election.

+"It does seem to me that one way in which we will be able to help ourselves is by having a clear line on Brexit so that we can also talk about everything else," she told a Huffington Post event at the conference.

-Johnson, a figurehead for the 2016 Leave campaign, has said there will be no second referendum, refusing to even countenance a further delay to Brexit and pledging to take Britain out of the bloc on Oct.
+Johnson, a figurehead for the 2016 Leave campaign, has ruled out a second referendum, refusing even to countenance a further delay to Brexit and pledging to take Britain out of the bloc on Oct.
 31, with or without a deal.
 Corbyn said his priority was making sure a no-deal Brexit would not happen after opposition lawmakers forced through legislation saying the prime minister must ask for a new extension from the EU if no deal is in place by Oct.
 19.

 Johnson is increasingly boxed in over Brexit.
 This week he will face a ruling from the Supreme Court over whether he misled the Queen over suspending parliament - possibly raising the specter of lawmakers returning to work to try to further challenge his plans to leave the EU.
 His foreign minister, Dominic Raab, again said the government would respect "whatever the legal ruling is from the Supreme Court, whether it's tomorrow or later in the week".